L-Theanine Benefits, Dosage for Anxiety, Sleep and Side Effects

 Researchers believe that umami flavor may actually affect the brain in a way that helps decrease the risk for obesity, stimulate the metabolism, alter taste perception of bitter foods, boost satiety and fullness, and hold off hunger and cravings between meals.

-In Ayurvedic medicine, the best source of theanine, green tea, is considered valuable for its high antioxidant content, however the caffeine in green tea is not recommended for every body type.
+In Ayurvedic medicine, the best source of theanine, green tea, is considered valuable for its high antioxidant content, but the caffeine in green tea is not recommended for every body type.
 Because green tea contains low amounts of caffeine, it’s considered a better choice than coffee and other stimulants, especially for Vata and Pita types who may already deal with restlessness and anxiety.

 Another reason that green tea is considered a healing beverage in Ayurveda is because it can help balance out the effects of stimulants and stress.
 This is beneficial for achieving doshic balance, especially when green tea is consumed with herbs and spices.